dainiax/ansible-2/README.md

 ## Description
 Plugin for Ansible 2

 Shows current time and how long your each play ran for.

 ## Installation
-Move to Ansible2 'callback_plugins' directory
+Move to Ansible 2 'callback_plugins' directory